Driving Test Tips

 Dangerous driving offences

 In order to be prosecuted for this a dangerous driving offence, you must be issued with a Notice of Intended Prosecution.
-A dangerous driving offence covers many examples of bad driving behavior.
+A dangerous driving offence covers many examples of bad driving behaviour.
 Some dangerous driving examples are as followed, but not limited to:

 Causing injury by dangerous driving